Scalextrix/GRCNN/README.md

 *** PREREQUISITES

 This Python script is for Windows only, Linux Gridcoin wallets have no Neural Network.

+To operate this Python script you need to install Python 2.7.

+The gridcoinresearch.conf file must contain 'exportmagnitude=true', 'rpcuser=' and 'rpcpassword=' must be set with a username and password.

-To operate this Python script you need to install Python 2.7, the Gridcoin Qt wallet must be started with the -server argument to allow GridcoinResearch to accept RPC commands, the gridcoinresearch.conf file must contain 'exportmagnitude=true', 'rpcuser=' and 'rpcpassword=' must be set with a username and password, the NeuralNetwork must also be synchronized.
-This Python script must be copied to 'C:\Program Files (x86)\GridcoinResearch' for it to work.
+The Gridcoin Qt wallet must be started with the -server argument to allow GridcoinResearch to accept RPC commands.

+The NeuralNetwork must be synchronized.

+This Python script must be copied to 'C:\Program Files (x86)\GridcoinResearch' for it to work, or, gridcoinresearchd must be set in %PATH%.

 *** INSTRUCTIONS